Lake Powell Houseboat Photo Workshop

 Recommended Camera Gear

-- A midweight tripod and ballhead you don't mind hiking with.
+- A midweight tripod you can hike with.

 - Mid-range zoom lens in the range of 24-70mm.